PeopleInside/modern-editor/README.md

 ## License & Third-Party Components

-This plugin is licensed under the MIT License.
+This plugin is licensed under the GNU General Public License v2.0 or later (GPLv2+).

 **Note about TinyMCE:** This plugin loads TinyMCE 7 from a public CDN (jsdelivr.net).
 TinyMCE 7 is licensed under GPLv2+.
-By using this plugin, you are loading TinyMCE from an external source at runtime.
-Please ensure this complies with your use case and licensing requirements.
+This project is also licensed under GPLv2+ to ensure full compatibility with TinyMCE's licensing requirements and to avoid any legal ambiguity.

 ---